SMITHSONIAN JOURNEYS EXPERTS

 Q. Please compare your experiences of traveling with Smithsonian Journeys by land versus by sea.

 A. The land tours I’ve been on most recently have been for small groups and focused on a single country: Scotland, Ireland, England, and France.
 We generally travel by coach, exploring different cities, sites, and regions, getting to know one specific country from the inside out.
 Cruises, on the other hand, tend to visit more than one country and experience them from the outside in, like ancient mariners or Vikings going ashore.
-Tracing the journeys of ancient and medieval seafarers helps (Since waterways were the main traveling routes before modern roads) us understand connections that historically linked these areas, connections which modern political lines tend to obscure.
+Tracing the journeys of ancient and medieval seafarers helps us understand connections that historically linked these areas, connections which modern political lines tend to obscure.
 I find that fascinating.
 But I also cherish the focus and camaraderie of small-group land tours, which also offer new perspectives on our ideas of the past and present.

 Q. What do you feel our travelers enjoy most about our tour Scotland’s Treasures?